Faisal-Alageel/Recommendation-Engine/README.md

 Additionally, a statistical analysis technique is employed to provide recommendations based on product ratings and the number of ratings.

 ## Overview
-The ML based recommendation engine is constructed using the Surprise framework, incorporating the Singular Value Decomposition (SVD) Algorithm for generating user-product recommendations.
+The ML based recommendation engine is constructed using the **Surprise framework**, incorporating the Singular Value Decomposition (SVD) Algorithm for generating user-product recommendations.
 SVD is a matrix factorization technique that decomposes the user-item interaction matrix into user and item latent factors.

 For the statistical analysis approach, I've applied the IMDB formula for fair rating based recommendations.